Gizra/Gizra-Way-Book/approach_mission.md

 Worry not, because we have an elegant solution for this case.
 We'll simply create a new entity!
 We call this "revealing the entity", as sometimes that entity will be hidden in the requirements and not get an explicit name.
 But in our case, giving it a name shouldn't be too hard.
 We can call it `Membership` and it will represent a specific registration (or a membership) of user to a topic.
 Now every user has only one single `membership` per topic.

+By having a special entity for capturing the membership, we can actually add more meta-data to the memebership.
+Things like the state of the membership (i.e. Is the user an active member, pending or even blocked).
+The `created` timestamp, that is - when exactly was the `Membership` created; and so on.

 As a side note, it's worth mentioing that this Membership entity and its references are the base concept for the Organic groups module in Drupal.